Receiving End Current using Sending End Angle (STL) Solution

 What is Receiving End Current using Sending End Angle (STL)?

 The Receiving End Current using Sending End Angle (STL) formula is defined as the current at receiving end side of the short transmission line and is represented as Ir = ((3*Vs*Is*cos(Φs))-Ploss)/(3*Vr*cos(Φr)) or Receiving End Current = ((3*Sending End Voltage*Sending End Current*cos(Sending End Phase Angle))-Power Loss)/(3*Receiving End Voltage*cos(Receiving End Phase Angle)).
-Sending end voltage is the voltage at the sending end of a transmission line, Sending End Current is defined as the amount of current injected into a short transmission line from the source or injectors, Sending End Phase Angle is the difference between the phasors of current and voltage at thee sending end of a short transmission line, Power Loss is defined as the deviation in the power transferred from sending end to receiving end of a short transmission line, Receiving end voltage is the voltage developed at the receiving end of a transmission line & Receiving End Phase Angle is the difference between the phasor of the current and voltage at the receiving end of a short transmission line.
+Sending End Voltage is the voltage at the sending end of a short transmission line, Sending End Current is defined as the amount of current injected into a short transmission line from the source or injectors, Sending End Phase Angle is the difference between the phasors of current and voltage at thee sending end of a short transmission line, Power Loss is defined as the deviation in the power transferred from sending end to receiving end of a short transmission line, Receiving End Voltage is the voltage developed at the receiving end of a short transmission line & Receiving End Phase Angle is the difference between the phasor of the current and voltage at the receiving end of a short transmission line.

 How to calculate Receiving End Current using Sending End Angle (STL)?